coldfix/pystif/README.rst

 Most of the utilities input and output files that represent a linear system of equations.
-The files have a simple matrix structure (``numpy.loadtxt``) and each row corresponds to one inequality ``q∙x ≥ q₀``.
-The zero-th column is used as inhomogeneity by letting ``x₀ = -1`` constant.
+The files have a simple matrix structure (``numpy.loadtxt``) and each row corresponds to one inequality ``q∙(1,x) ≥ 0``.
+The zero-th column is used as inhomogeneity by letting ``x₀ = 1`` constant.
 However, when performing IO on matrices of points (not equations) the zero-th column should be ignored and may be set to ``0``.

 When working with entropy spaces the component ``i`` corresponds to the